 We are a precision therapy company focused on genomically defined cancers, rare diseases and cancer immunotherapy.
-Our approach is to leverage our novel target discovery engine to systematically and reproducibly identify kinases that are drivers of diseases and to craft highly selective and potent drug candidates that may provide significant and durable clinical responses for patients without adequate treatment options.
+Our approach is to leverage our novel target discovery engine to systematically and reproducibly identify kinases that are drivers of diseases and to craft highly selective and potent therapies that may provide significant and durable clinical responses for patients without adequate treatment options.
 This integrated biology and chemistry approach enables us to identify, characterize and design drug candidates to inhibit novel kinase targets that have been difficult to selectively inhibit.
 We believe that our uniquely targeted, scalable approach empowers the rapid design and development of new treatments and increases the likelihood of success.
-In 2018, we moved closer to realizing our vision of delivering a new generation of kinase medicines to patients with genomically defined diseases and achieved a number of significant goals, including the following:
+We have one precision therapy approved by the U.S. Food and Drug Administration, or FDA, and are currently advancing multiple investigational medicines in clinical development, along with multiple research programs.
+In 2019, we worked towards our vision to leverage our scientific platform to design innovative first-in-class or best-in-class medicines targeting novel kinase biology and become a leading platform-enabled, fully-integrated, global precision therapy company focused on discovering, developing and commercializing a portfolio of precision therapies to patients with cancer and rare diseases.
+We achieved a number of significant goals in 2019, including the following: